FailAcademy/learning/html-css-essentials/adp-vancouver/_lessons/week-04/04-auth-client.md

 ## Exercise 1

 You have been provided with the initial React component for the login & signup forms in `AccountForm.js`.
 In this exercise use `react-final-form` to add field validation and error handling.
-You'll also need to write a stub method for submitting user credentials.
+You'll also need to write a "method stub" for submitting user credentials.
 We'll complete the login and signup requests in the next exercise.

 ---

 ## Exercise 2

-Composing queries
+Now that you know how to compose query components.
+Add the signup and login mutations as props to the `AccountForm` component.
+Use the form to send email and password information to your resolvers!

 ---

 ## Exercise 3

-Setting up the Viewer context
+We'll need a way to expose the current logged in user to various components in our app.

+Create a React Context to hold information about the current user of your app (the Viewer).

+We'll use this context's provider later to help us render our layout, and choose which components to show in our app.

 ---

 ## Exercise 4

-Protecting routes using the Viewer context & refetching on login
+Now that you've added the `<ViewerContext.Consumer>` to your `Layout.js` file, write some code to check for the existence of `viewer`.
+If there is no `viewer` your router should only render the welcome page, and redirect all other routes to `/welcome`.

+If there is a `viewer`, render the complete set of routes for your app, but _not_ the `/welcome` route.
+(Users should only have access to the login screen when logged out).

+_Use the value of loading to conditionally render a loading component._

 ---

 ## Lab Activity

-In todays Lab, we'll spend the day completing the necessary code to perform login and signup from our client application, as well as write the necessary (client-side) code to restrict the display of pages when a user is not signed in.
+In todays Lab, we'll spend the day completing the necessary code to perform login and signup from our client application, including completing the necessary (client-side) code to restrict the display of pages when a user is not signed in.
 This will be the final day of in-class work on boomtown.
 We can also make use of this time to address any concerns you might have and tie up loose ends with your project.

 ---